material-motion/material-motion/specifications/motion-family.md

 ### Platform-specific bridge families

-Existing animation and interaction systems can and should be bridged to Material Motion.
-These motion families form the foundation upon which more abstract motion families can be constructed.
+Existing animation and interaction systems should be bridged to Material Motion using bridge families.

+Bridge families form the foundation upon which compositional families can be constructed.

+Bridge families often use delegation.

+## Composition families

+A composition family is one that emits new plans in reaction to specific events.

-Bridge families are delegation families.
+Composition families eventually reduce down to one or more delegation families.